xx10t4/iotalk/README.md

 This is currently very alpha-quality software.
 Please report issues on github.
 For extra safety I recommend not using an IOTA seed that has any value right now.

 h1.
 Compiling

-I have only compiled it on Ubuntu 16.04 and I had to install these dependencies to get electron-builder to compile for linux.
+I have only compiled it on Ubuntu 16.04 and I had to install these dependencies to get electron-builder to compile the app for linux:

-Some dependencies may need to be installed:
 ```
     sudo apt install graphicsmagick
     sudo apt-get install g++-multilib